Dynamics-Based Entanglement Witnesses for Non-Gaussian States of Harmonic Oscillators: Results

 and $D(\alpha)$ is the usual displacement operator.
-Thus $W_{\tr_{-}(\rho)} \geq 0$, since it is a convex sum of inner products between density operators.
+Thus $W_{\tr_{-}(\rho)} \geq 0$, since it is a convex sum of inner products between density operators \footnote{It was recently pointed out that Eq.~\eqref{eq:convolution} is also known as the \textit{convolution} of two Wigner functions \cite{PositiveWigner,QuantumCentralLimitTheorem}, which has been used in the past to ``smooth out'' the negativities of a Wigner function to define a nonnegative quasiprobability distribution \cite{Smoothed-Wigner-1,Smoothed-Wigner-2}.
+To our knowledge, this has not been previously exploited to witness entanglement.} .
 However, negativity in the Wigner function of $a_+$ is necessary for a violation of the classical bound of the precession protocol \cite{zaw2022detecting}.
 Therefore, when $\theta=\pi/4$, \emph{any} violation of the classical bound witnesses entanglement of the $\{a_1,a_2\}$ subsystems. \qedsymbol{}

 Next, we are going to study in detail the protocol with $K=3$.
-For any value of $\theta$ and of $P_3 > \mathbf{P}_3^c=\frac{2}{3}$, we are going to compute a numerical lower bound on the amount of certifiable entanglement of $\{a_1,a_2\}$.
+For any value of $\theta$ and of $P_3 > \mathbf{P}_3^c=2/3$, we are going to compute a numerical lower bound on the amount of certifiable entanglement of $\{a_1,a_2\}$.
 We choose the logarithmic negativity $S_N(\rho) = \log\tr\!\abs{\rho^{\Gamma_{2}}}$ as the quantifier of entanglement.
 Since $\min_{\rho} S_N(\rho)=\log \min_{\rho}\tr\!\abs{\rho^{\Gamma_{2}}}$, and

+is a minimization of the trace norm under convex constraints, it can be cast as a standard semidefinite program (SDP) when $\rho$ is truncated in the basis of the excitations of $a_+$ and $a_-$ \cite{SDP-nuclear-norm}.

+We run the SDP for truncation $0 \leq n_{+},n_{-} \leq \mathbf{n}=11$.
+Both the form of the SDP and the choice of the truncation are described in \cite{SM_DEW} , and the script used to perform the SDP is available at \cite{SDP-script}.
+The results are plotted in Fig.~\ref{fig:Heatmap of LogNeg}.
+We do not fully understand the dependence of the logarithmic negativity on $\theta$ and $P_3$ due to the complexity of the states involved.
+Broadly speaking, what we do observe from Fig.~\ref{fig:Heatmap of LogNeg}(b) is that the certifiable $S_N$ increases with $\theta$ and $P_3$, as shown more explicitly by the line cuts.
+For fixed values of $P_3 \sim \mathbf{P}_3$, where $\mathbf{P}_3$ is the maximum quantum score under the truncation $\mathbf{n}$, the certifiable $S_N$ increases with $\theta$ until a peak around $\theta \gtrsim 3\pi/16$.
+Afterwards, the entanglement decreases for larger values of $\theta$, although only slightly.
+In practice, $\theta$ is determined by the system, and one would refer to the corresponding line cut in Fig.~\ref{fig:Heatmap of LogNeg}(c).
+There, for fixed values of $\theta$, we find that the entanglement monotonically increases with $P_3$.